 2.1.1 Board: The Minister will be an ex officio member, without vote, of the Board.
 The Minister will bring to the attention of the Board matters significantly affecting the life, operation, and mission of the Congregation.

 2.1.2 Committees/Teams: The Minister will be an ex officio member, without vote, of all committees, task forces, or teams except a Ministerial Search Committee formed following the announcement of the Minister’s retirement or departure.
+Attendance by the Minister at board meetings is routinely expected.

 The Minister will confer, as needed, with each committee on how best to work together to serve the Mission of the Congregation.